TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Hooks/Index.rst

     should be the "script ID" as found in a comment in the HTML header )

 `<sub_key>`
-    Whatever the script defines.
+    This is defined by the script.
 Typically it identifies the context of the hook.

 `<index>`